JTGonzaga/Credit_Risk_Analysis/README.md

 ![totals](https://github.com/JTGonzaga/Credit_Risk_Analysis/blob/main/Analysis/sample_numbers.png)

-This datafram was then ran through the six different types of machine learning to determine balanced accuracy scores and the presision and recall scores.
+This dataframe was then ran through the six different types of machine learning to determine balanced accuracy scores and the presision and recall scores.
 The results are as follows:

 ### Naive Random Oversampling

 ![nro_balance](https://github.com/JTGonzaga/Credit_Risk_Analysis/blob/main/Analysis/nro_balance.png)
 ![nro_class](https://github.com/JTGonzaga/Credit_Risk_Analysis/blob/main/Analysis/nro_class.png)

-- The balanced accuracy score is 64.9%
+- The balanced accuracy score is 64.6%
-- High risk applications had a precision score of 1% and a recall score of 62%
+- High risk applications had a precision score of 1% and a recall score of 61%
 - Low risk applications had a precisoin score of 100% and a recall score of 68%

 ### SMOTE Oversampling